 If you want to avoid taking a kancho, especially if you study in a Japanese school full of children, we recommend wearing baggy clothes and always stay alert with your back to the wall avoiding contact with these cute kids.

-Below is a compilation of our channel with some examples of Kancho:
+Below you can see a compilation of our channel with some examples of Kancho:

 Where did Kanchō come from?